nhsuk/gp-finder/README.md

 ## Application development

 The application has some scripts to make things easier for development.
-For more information about scrips, please read the info [here](scripts/README.md).
+For more information about scripts, please read the info [here](scripts/README.md).

 Please run the [`./scripts/bootstrap`](scripts/bootstrap) script first and follow the instructions.